 The Dodge was even treated to a 3″ wheelbase stretch (in the rear), to 119″ , as part of the make-over.
 Not that any of it helped much; the ’63 Dodge B-Body still only sold some 183k units.

 The Plymouth version did somewhat better yet, with a healthy jump to 263 k units.
 But in absolute numbers, these were still dwarfed by their competition.
-Although Chrysler Corp. posted decent profits now, due to the drastic cost-cutting.
+Chrysler Corp. did manage to post decent profits now, due to the drastic cost-cutting.

-It’s important to note that these 1963 cars, along with all of the ’63 Chryslers, were done under Exner’s watch (with a firm boot in his rear by Lynn Townsend, who was not a fan).
-And when they were finished and production-ready when Elwood Engel showed up after Townsend fired Exner in November of 1961.
+It’s important to note that these 1963 cars, along with all of the ’63 Chryslers, were done under Exner’s watch (with a firm boot in his rear by Lynn Townsend).
+And that they were finished and production-ready when Elwood Engel showed up after Townsend fired Exner in November of 1961.
 Engel is quoted as saying “These are good-looking cars.
 What’s the big deal?”
-The only known change to these cars were an extra trim piece to be added at the outside edge of the Dodge grille, but production problems nixed them in the end anyway.
+The only known change to these cars were an extra trim piece to be added at the outside edge of the Dodge grille, but production problems nixed that in the end anyway.
 It showed that Exner was quite capable of doing conventional cars, when forced to.

 For 1964, the dullification of both brands continued under Engel’s watch, with new front ends that were essentially generic.
-The Exner “speedboat cowl” was replaced by a conventional windshield base, and the shallow Exner dash with instrument pod was ejected for what has to be the most bland dashboard ever.
-The process of making them 100% Exner-free was well underway.
+The Exner “speedboat cowl” was replaced by a conventional windshield base, and the shallow Exner dash with instrument pod was ejected for what has to be one of the blandest dashboard ever.

 And nobody ever looked twice at a ’64 Polara 500 convertible, like they had done in 1962.
 Townsend’s safe-but-boring strategy was working though, and enough families bought wagons and sedans to bring increasing stability to Chrysler, as would be the case for most of the rest of the decade, thanks largely to the B-Bodies.

 For 1964, both brands also got a new hardtop roof.
-A bit of zest on an otherwise dull car.
+A bit of zest on an otherwise rather dull car.
 That is, in terms of its looks.
 We all know what they were capable of with the right engines in the right hands.
-Suddenly it’s 1950.